 Medicine study intends to promote and maintain health and wellbeing.
 Maintaining the citizens' health level has always been underlined by the government.

 The study of pre-clinical medicine and clinical medicine will teach you the many facets of a human body, how to diagnose and treat diseases.

-What is Medicine all about?
+What is medicine all about?

 Medicine is the field of health and healing.
 Health is tightly related to doctors, nurses, and various other specialists.

-The complementary and alternative types of medicine include herbal medicine, acupuncture, traditional Chinese medicine, art therapy, etc.
+The complementary and alternative types of medicine include herbal medicine, acupuncture, traditional Chinese medicine, art therapy, and more.

-What are the fields in Medicine?
+What are the fields in medicine?

 1. Clinical medicine